 In the event of applying an accelerated procedure to an applicant originating from a safe country of origin, the applicant, when this fact is communicated to them, can declare immediately but within 3 days at the latest why in their individual case, the specific country does not qualify as a safe country of origin.[6]
 Where the safe country of origin fails to take over the applicant, the determining authority shall withdraw its decision and continue the procedure.[7]

-Besides, despite the possibility to request the suspension of the execution of the expulsion, the NDGAP starts the execution of the expulsion procedure before the 7 days available for submitting an appeal against the negative decision in accelerated procedures or inadmissible cases.
+Despite the possibility to request the suspension of the execution of the expulsion, the NDGAP starts the execution of the expulsion procedure before the 3 days available for submitting an appeal against the negative decision in accelerated procedures or inadmissible cases.
 As a result, asylum seekers are immediately brought to immigration detention.
 The NDGAP claims that if a person requests the suspension of the execution of the expulsion, they would not start to execute expulsion until a decision on the suspensive effect is taken by the court.
 However, in practice, asylum seekers are not informed of the possibility to request the suspension of the expulsion and, even when informed, they do not understand the significance of this information.
 In all cases where suspensive effect is not automatic, it is difficult to imagine how an asylum seeker will be able to submit a request for the suspension of their removal as they are typically without professional legal assistance and subject to an unreasonably short deadline to lodge the request.
-Further exacerbating the asylum seekers’ position, the rules allowing for a request to grant suspensive effect to be submitted are not found in the Asylum Act itself, but emanate from general rules concerning civil court procedures.
+This also includes technical difficulties, such as the drafting of the request from detention and sending it to the court, and probably in their mother tongue.
+Further exacerbating the asylum seekers’ position, the rules allowing for a request to grant suspensive effect to be submitted are not found in the Asylum Act itself, but emanate from general rules concerning civil court procedures.[8]

 Also, in contradiction to the relevant EU rule, Hungarian law does not provide any specific safeguard that would prevent the undue application of accelerated procedures to asylum seekers in need of special procedural guarantees.[13]